morestatic/metadatatokens/README.md

 - [ ] Should tokenManagers be able to manage other tokenManagers? (probably not)
 - [ ] Add github CI support
 - [ ] Consider using foundary where appropriate
+- [ ] Consider adding support for upgradable contact versions
+- [ ] Should there be a feature to mark a token as 'bad' to limit abuse? (probably)
 - [ ] Review natspec documentation
 - [ ] Improve this documentation
 - [ ] Tidy and refactor tests
+- [ ] Improve use of testdata
 - [ ] Tidy up some folders (e.g. contracts/test)
 - [ ] Consider the handling of the test minting functions for the ERC721 tests
 - [ ] Add constructor based limits on the number of admins? (probably)